percona/grafana/public/app/plugins/panel/pmm-check/README.md

-# PMM Checks
+# PMM Advisors

-This panel lists advisor checks results.
+This panel lists results from advisors.